robinbb/blog/src/hugo/content/blog/code-is-not-an-asset.md

 ---
-title: "Software Code Is Not An Asset"
+title: "Code Is Not An Asset"
 date: "2020-10-21"
 draft: false